mendymm/cargo2buck2/README.md

 # [WIP] cargo2buck2

-A very much WIP tool that let's you use buck2 to build your rust projecs without needing to write your own rules.
+A very much WIP tool that let's you use buck2 to build your rust projects without needing to write your own rules.

+As a general rule, users should not need to care about the generated `BUCK` files, and their build cacheability should automagically improve!

 The main goals for this project are
 - Automaticlly generate BUILD files from existing `Cargo.toml`/`Cargo.lock` files.